nelson-io/citi-documentation-test/reports/model_analysis.md

 ## Model interpretability

-LightGBMs as ensambles of trees are black boxes algorithms, so in order to know whats happening inside them, we can see which features bring more information to de decisions of the trees, and that can be seen via the feature importance
+LightGBMs as ensembles of trees are black box algorithms, so in order to know what's happening inside them, we can see which features bring more information to de decisions of the trees, and that can be seen via the feature importance
 ![image](https://github.com/nelson-io/citi-documentation-test/raw/main/reports/figures/model_feature_importance.jpg)